-Windows, external doors and joinery

-Notes Where opened, windows appeared operational however, appear to have been installed in excess of 20 years.
-On-going repair and maintenance work should be anticipated.
+Windows, External Doors and Joinery Repair Category 3 Notes Window and door units are of mixed ages and some are of an older type.
+It was not possible to open some window units and repair and maintenance work is required.
+Timber decay/deterioration was noted to timber units/joinery and repair, maintenance with the potential of replacement is required.
+Older windows/doors may be reaching the end of their natural lifespan and replacement in the short to medium term should be considered.
 The seals to double-glazed units can often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions, although such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
-External decorations Repair category N/A Notes Conservatories / porches Repair category N/A Notes Communal areas Repair category N/A Notes Garages and permanent outbuildings N/A Repair category Notes
+General weathering and decay was noted external joinery.

+External Decorations

+Repair Category N/A

+Notes N/A

+Conservatories / Porches

+Repair Category N/A

+Notes N/A

+Communal Areas

+Repair Category N/A

+Notes N/A